nerdinand/shooty-game/README.md

 ## To Do

-* [ ] Visibility checking for players: Only show obstacles and opponents in the field of view
 * [ ] Write an adapter for [OpenAI Gym](https://gym.openai.com/) to test with a baseline RL algorithm

 ## License